ibm-cloud-docs/vpc/console-tutorial.md

 This command generates two files.
 The generated public key is in the `id_rsa.pub` file under an ``.ssh`` directory in your home directory, for example, ``/Users/<USERNAME>/.ssh/id_rsa.pub``.
 For more information, see [SSH keys](/docs/vpc?topic=vpc-ssh-keys).

-If you plan to create a load balancer and use HTTPs for the listener, an SSL certificate is required.
+If you plan to create an application load balancer and use HTTPs for the listener, an SSL certificate is required.
 You can manage certificates with [IBM Certificate Manager](https://{DomainName}/catalog/services/certificate-manager){: external}.
 You must also create an authorization to allow your load balancer instance to access the Certificate Manager instance that contains the SSL certificate.
 You can create an authorization through [Identity and Access Authorizations](https://{DomainName}/iam/authorizations){: external}.
 For the source, select **VPC Infrastructure** as the Source service, **Load Balancer for VPC** as the Resource type, and **All resource instances** for the Source resource instance.
 Select **Certificate Manager** as the Target service and assign **Writer** for the service access role.
 Set the Target service instance to **All instances** or to your specific Certificate Manager instance.
 For more information, see [Using Load Balancers in IBM Cloud VPC](/docs/vpc?topic=vpc-load-balancers).

+Allow extra time for completing any optional steps.
+{:note}

 ## Creating a VPC and subnet
 {: #creating-a-vpc-and-subnet}
 {: help}
 {: support}
+{: step}

 To create a VPC and subnet: